nautes-labs/website/src/en/guide/user-guide/clean-environment.md

 ---
 # Clean Up the Environment

-This document describes the process of cleaning up all resources, data, and environment created in the [Deploy an Application](deploy-an-application.md) section.
+This document describes the process of cleaning up all resources, data, and environment created in the [Run a Pipeline](#run-a-pipeline.md) and [Deploy an Application](deploy-an-application.md) sections.

 > The cleanup process will delete the application-related repository, which will result in all version records of the application being cleared and unrecoverable.
 Please ensure that the environment can be completely deleted or has been backed up.